Synaspismos: Party, 1991–2013

 After that, the other parties of the coalition and the renewing part of KKE decided to convert the alliance into a political party (1991).

 Although the 'experiment' seemed to have great potential, serious ideological conflicts were afflicting the new party.
 At the legislative elections of 1993, SYN failed by 2,000 votes to pass the limit of 3% and enter the National Parliament.
 But next year, Synaspismos got its highest national 'score' ever (6.26%) in the 1994 European Parliament elections.
 Two years later, with 5.12%, got its highest score in 1996 legislative elections.

 In the legislative elections of 2000, SYN was supported by the small Renewing Communist Ecological Left (AKOA) party and a small group of ecologists.
 After the elections a few members of the National Committee, who were asking for approximation with the social democrats, left the party accusing the majority of neo-communist turn and created the short-lived party AEKA.
 AEKA was first split and little later disbanded in some months, when the head of the party became an Undersecretary in the socialdemocratic administration of Kostas Simitis.

-In the legislative elections of 2004, Synaspismos, together with several smaller parties (AKOA, Movement for the United in Action Left (KEDA), Internationalist Workers Left (DEA, Active Citizens)), formed an alliance called Coalition of the Radical Left (SYRIZA), but contested the Euro-elections of the same year on its own, because of ideological disagreements within the party.
+In the legislative elections of 2004, Synaspismos, together with several smaller parties (AKOA, Movement for the Unity of Action of the Left – KEDA, Internationalist Workers Left – DEA, Active Citizens), formed an alliance called Coalition of the Radical Left (SYRIZA), but contested the Euro-elections of the same year on its own, because of ideological disagreements within the party.
 The alliance with the smaller parties was formed again at the end of 2005, when chairman Alekos Alavanos proposed the 30-year-old Alexis Tsipras as candidate mayor of Athens for the Municipal Election of 2006, proclaiming the party's "overture to a younger generation".
 The Tsipras candidacy was received well, especially so by younger voters, and formed the party's springboard for its good 2007 parliamentary elections showing.

 On 10 February 2008 Alexis Tsipras was elected party president, replacing Alavanos, who stepped down citing private reasons.
 At that time Tsipras did not hold a parliamentary seat, so Alavanos remained leader of the parliamentary group.
 After the legislative elections in 2009, Tsipras entered Parliament and became leader of the SYRIZA parliamentary group.

 The 6th Congress of Synaspismos took place in June 2010.
-The "renewing wing" lead by Fotis Kouvelis, in disagreement with the party's participation in SYRIZA, left the party and founding Democratic Left.
-Fotis Kouvelis was followed by 3 more MPs, that left the party caucus.
+The "renewing wing" led by Fotis Kouvelis, in disagreement with the party's participation in SYRIZA, left the party and founding Democratic Left.
+Fotis Kouvelis was followed by three more MPs, that left the party caucus.

-Both in the May 2012 Greek Legislative election and in the June 2012 Greek Legislative election SYRIZA came second, electing 52 and 71 MPs, accordingly, of which 45 and 55 were part of Synaspismos.
+Both in the May 2012 Greek Legislative election and in the June 2012 Greek Legislative election, SYRIZA came second, electing 52 and 71 MPs, accordingly, of which 45 and 55 were part of Synaspismos.

 In July 2013, right before the first Congress of SYRIZA, the final congress of Synaspismos took place, that overwhelmingly voted to disestablish Synaspismos and to merge with SYRIZA.